SkyTemple/ExplorerScript/docs/language_spec.rst

 ~~~~~~~~~~~
 Runs a statement in the context of an actor, an object or
 a performer.
 Only simple statements are allowed, no blocks
 or labels.
-The blocks can only contain exactly one statement.
 The keywords ``actor``, ``object`` or ``performer`` can be used
 to specify the type.
 As identifiers for their IDs integers and
 constants can be used.
+``with`` blocks can contain multiple operations for convenience,
+but unlike code in targeted routines, operations in the block are
+not executed concurrently.

 .. code:: ExplorerScript

     with (actor ACTOR_HELLO_WORLD) {
-        operation();
+        operation1();
+        operation2();
     }

 if-Blocks